edsongabriel/course-javascript/README.md

-# javascript-course
+# web-course
-JavaScript Course
+Web Course

-This repository stores the codes written in an online javascript course.
+This repository stores the codes written in an online web course.